-While paying your rent with a credit card has both benefits – raise your credit score! – and drawbacks – hello, fees – the process is nevertheless becoming easier.
+While paying your rent with a credit card has both benefits and drawbacks, the process is becoming easier.
 Now, tenants have more options and opportunities to charge their rent.
 Find out if it makes sense for you.

 Here’s how to charge rent, not just during a financial crisis but under normal conditions as well, advantageously.

 See related: How to earn rewards when paying monthly bills

 First, ask your landlord if you can charge your rent.
 Some have software already set up to accept payments, so all you would need to do is provide your account information and your card will be charged.
 Larger property management companies are more apt to accept credit cards than individual landlords, but it’s worth an inquiry.

 Bear in mind that there will be a processing fee, which typically falls between 2.5% and 2.99% of the transaction.
 The landlord will probably pass that cost to you, though it doesn’t hurt to ask if they’ll absorb the fee.

 For example, if your rent is $1,800 and the fee is assessed at 2.99% of the transaction, the added cost would be $53.82.
 If the minimum credit card payment is 2% of the balance, your payment would be $36.
 Add the fee to it and all you’d need to pay is $89.82 – a far cry from the $1,800 due.

 If your landlord doesn’t offer this option, consider explaining your reason for wanting to charge the amount.
 If it’s not a permanent change to the rental agreement (which spells out the method and timing of your payments), your landlord may allow you to send the money via an app such as PayPal or Venmo on a temporary basis.

 You would set up the app, attach your credit card to the account, and then follow through with the “pay-to” transaction:

 - Hit the “pay” function.